 Medical Malpractice occurs when a doctor, nurse, or other health care provider deviates from the accepted standards of practice in the medical community.
 When this occurs, the negligent act, or failure to act, can cause serious and life-threatening injuries, mental anguish, catastrophic injuries and wrongful death to the patient.
-Medical professionals have insurance companies and lawyers working hard to keep their malpractice costs to a minimum.
-If you or a family member believe you have been the victim of medical negligence malpractice you need a Riverside medical malpractice lawyer on your side to answer all your questions and represent your legal rights.
+Medical professionals have insurance companies and lawyer working hard to keep their malpractice costs to a minimum.
+If you or a family member believe you have been the victim of fatal medical negligence malpractice you need a San Bernardino wrongful death lawyer on your side to answer all your questions and represent your legal rights.

-Our Riverside medical malpractice lawyers specialize in injuries resulting from, but not limited to:
+Our Riverside medical malpractice lawyer specialize in injuries resulting from, but not limited to:

 Contact our law firm now for a free consultation and we will listen to your case.
 We will keep you informed of significant developments and provide legal services promptly and professionally.
-Hospitals and insurance companies have lawyers working hard on their side, you and your loved ones deserve to have your rights protected by a professional.
-Hanson & Mouri personal injury and Riverside car accident attorneys can work to make your family whole again.
+Hospitals and insurance companies have lawyer working hard on their side, you and your loved ones deserve to have your rights protected by a professional.
+At Hanson & Mouri, a Riverside personal injury and Riverside car accident attorney can work to make your family whole again.
 We also serve accident victims in San Bernardino.

 Our law office serves Riverside, Corona, Norco, Temecula, Murrieta, Lake Elsinore, Hemet, Banning, Beaumont, Moreno Valley, & Calimesa.